smrchy/redis-sessions/README.md

 This is a NodeJS module to keep sessions in a Redis datastore and add some useful methods.

 The main purpose of this module is to generalize sessions across application server platforms.
-We use nginx reverse proxy to route parts of a website to a NodeJS server and other parts could be Python, .net, PHP, Coldfusion or Java servers.
+We use nginx reverse proxy to route parts of a website to a NodeJS server and other parts could be Python, Ruby, .net, PHP, Coldfusion or Java servers.
 You can then use [rest-sessions](https://github.com/smrchy/rest-sessions) to access the same sessions on all app servers via a simple REST interface.

 ## Installation